 Professional development: supporting our members in developing their knowledge and skills as music managers through formal courses and more focused workshops and seminars

-Investment into Music Industry: encourage more investment into manager and artists’ businesses, including our Accelerator For Music Managers Programme, our ReBuild Fund for COVID-19 support, and artist investment opportunities such as labels, distributors, the Amplify seed investment fund, Help Musicians UK, PRS for Music, SME funding and Arts Council grants.
+Investment into Music Industry: encourage more investment into manager and artists’ businesses, including our Accelerator For Music Managers Programme, our ReBuild Fund for COVID-19 support, and artist investment opportunities such as labels, distributors, Help Musicians UK, PRS for Music, SME funding and Arts Council grants.

 Representation: Campaigning on behalf of our members to affect change.
 Our Campaigns include: